wizzello/openkore-otp/README.md

 This plugin was made possible thanks to contributions, ideas, and support from:

+* **alisonrag** – for helping to adapt the project to the openkore guide lines and helping with testing and suggestions for improvements.
 * **pogramos** – for the idea of creating a custom Base32 decoder instead of using external libraries.
 * **OpenKore Community** – for testing, feedback, and code reviews.